donnyvangulik/evcc-config/README.md

 This repo contains a **redacted** `evcc.yaml`.
 Replace the placeholders like `<REDACTED-IP>`, `<REDACTED-TOKEN>`, and `<REDACTED-PASSWORD>` with your real values locally **before running EVCC**.

 ![EVCC Dashboard](./evcc_dashboard.jpg)
-> Add your screenshot file as `evcc_dashboard.jpg` in the repository root.

 ## What’s inside
 - `evcc.yaml` — Your EVCC configuration (IPs, tokens, and passwords redacted).